usacs/Self-Guided-Projects/DiscordBotRutgers.md

 As we can see meals is another JSON array and within that we can access the name of the meal in a meal_name key.
 And the actual meals themselves are under the JSON array genres which is also a JSON array and within that an array of items.
 Crazy eh?

-Lets now tie it all together in our discord bot
+Lets now tie it all together in our discord bot.